RandomHashTags/destiny/README.md

 <summary>Macros</summary>

-Unlocks compile-time optimizations for middleware, routes and responders
+Unlocks compile-time optimizations for middleware, routes, route groups and responders

-<b>Most compile-time optimizations for optimal runtime performance happens here</b>
+<b>Most compile-time optimizations for optimal runtime performance happens here.</b> This includes:

+- auto generation of optimized enums and structs for middleware, responders, route groups and route storage
+- perfect hashing for static route storage (if possible)

 </details>